iangorse/vibe-hackernews/README.md

 # Vibe Hacker News

-A modern, responsive Hacker News client built with React and Vite.
-Features include:
+A modern, responsive Hacker News client for viewing and exploring top stories and comments.

+## Features
 - Top stories from Hacker News
 - View top comment for each story
 - Expand to view all comments and nested replies